 4 ounces (1/2 of an 8 ounce bag) Heath English Toffee Bits or crushed Heath candy bars

 In a large, unheated heavy saucepan, add the flour, sugar, and salt.
-Stir to fork sift.
+Stir with a whisk to sift.
 Set aside.

 In a large bowl, whisk together the egg yolks and milk.
 Pour the liquid into the large unheated saucepan with the flour mixture.
 Whisk thoroughly to blend ingredients.